Dr. Sears Guide to Identifying If Your Child Could Have Pneumonia

 Therefore, just because someone in your house or school has pneumonia and is on antibiotics, does NOT mean everyone else in the vicinity with a cough has pneumonia.
 Wait and see how the illness progresses before asking your doctor for antibiotics.

-This is simply a milder case of pneumonia, where the child does not appear as sick.
+This is simply a milder case, where the child does not appear as sick.
 When the doctor hears pneumonia in the chest, but the child is acting fine, with almost no other symptoms of pneumonia, then it may be walking pneumonia.
 Your child has it, but is well enough to “walk around” with it.

 No. Anyone can catch it, but children with weaker immune systems or lung problems are more susceptible.